joker-b/botzo/_posts/2021-07-03-French-Windows.md

 tags: [Books, France]
 ---

-At the end of 2019 we wandered a few weeks through France: visiting old neighborhoods and new.
-Old friends and new, as well.
+At the end of 2019 we wandered a few weeks through France: visiting old neighborhoods and new, old friends and new.

 The expected photos from such a trip I'd seen -- and made -- before.
-This time, a project, and a tip of the karmic chapeau to Ralph Gibson, whose book _L'Histoire De France_ was I think his first color publication.
+This time, a project, and a tip of the karmic chapeau to Ralph Gibson, whose book _L'Histoire De France,_ as I recall, was his first color publication.

 _La règle du jeu:_